 Fluency shaping stuttering therapy uses closed-loop speech motor control.
 You consciously relax your breathing.
 Then, as you exhale, you slowly increase your vocal fold tension, until your vocal folds hum.
 Then you slowly move your lips, jaw, and tongue to form the sounds of each word.
-Stuttering is impossible when using closed-loop speech motor control.
+Stutterers are fluent when using closed-loop speech motor control.
 Stuttering disfluencies are open-loop speech motor programs.

 - Closed-loop speech motor control is slow.
 Closed-loop motor control takes about 200 milliseconds per muscle movement.
 Open-loop speech sounds are typically in the 20-40 millisecond range.
 Closed-loop speech motor control slows speech five to ten times, or one or two seconds per syllable.

 - Closed-loop speech motor control demands your full attention.
 You must pay attention to your breathing, vocal folds, and lips, jaw, and tongue.
 This isn’t a problem when reading a list of words, but is difficult to use in conversations.

 - Your speech reduces prosody (emotional intonation).
 Some fluency shaping programs (e.g., Hollins) make you sound like a robot with dying batteries.
 Other fluency shaping programs work on maintaining prosody.

 A fourth possible problem may be that stutterers learn speech motor skills slower and retain them less than non-stutterers.

 Why closed-loop speech motor control loses prosody is an interesting question.